LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/structured-content-chat-user-guide.md

 ## Notes

 * The configured structured content responses available in the Agent Workspace can be sent by the agent to a consumer using any channel on which structured content is supported (web messaging and in-app messaging, as well as web chat).
 * The host server of the images you wish to share in your structured content must be whitelisted in order for the structured content to send.
-Refer to the [configuration section](https://docs.google.com/document/d/16nsnuXBqXlPuGrOcX33mFwu05mGqZPkG_yw7DBvxm1Y/edit#heading=h.nh00pfcnfp7i) for guidance on whitelisting.
 * Structured content is supported on Facebook and Apple Business Chat,  SMS will be supported in the future.
 * When an agent sends a structured content message to a consumer, it will trigger a push notification.
 Brands are able to configure the content of the push notification.
-Refer to the [configuration section](https://docs.google.com/document/d/16nsnuXBqXlPuGrOcX33mFwu05mGqZPkG_yw7DBvxm1Y/edit#heading=h.nh00pfcnfp7i) for guidance on configuring push notifications.

 ## Best practices